The Dutch North Sea coast and its hinterland

 Arrival to the Dutch North Sea coast

-Book yours here Arrival by plane, bus or train*.
-KLM and Lufthansa will follow Amsterdam.
-From there, it's best to take a car, because that's the only way you're flexible enough to get to know the localities in the region better.
-We came with our own car from southern Bavaria.
-For the trip we took two days with an overnight stay on the more than 1000 km long route.
-This made it easy to get there.
+We travelled from southern Bavaria in our own car.
+We took two days for the journey, with an overnight stop on the more than 1000 km long route.
+This made the journey easy to manage.
 Do you have a few more days?
-Then we recommend one Road trip through the Hanseatic cities in Holland.
+Then we recommend a Road trip through the Hanseatic cities in Holland.

 Rental car on the Dutch North Sea coast